Thursday, December 12, 2013

 Balsamic Lamb Burgers with Macerated Mint Leaves

-I have a friend who while usually quite outgoing, has one interesting reservation regarding food.
+I have a friend who while usually quite outgoing, has an interesting reservation regarding food.
 She refuses to eat ‘Easter animals’.
 This includes bunnies, ducks and of course lamb.
 I always found this amusing and sad, there are some amazing gourmet dishes to be had from each.

 Rather than make this a soapbox for non-vegetarians, lets instead focus on one of the more overlooked sources for a great burger – ground lamb.
 Economical and with great flavor, it surprises me that this is not featured more.
 And the natural parings with lamb are numerous, from rosemary, to chèvre, to mint and more.
 This two part recipe features a sweet/tart pairing.
 It is slightly sweet but in the best savory way, with deep layered flavors.
 The burger will be quite juicy, and the slight bite of the softened mint refreshes the experience.